 We all know that your wedding day is a one-time thing.
 If someone stuffs up, they can’t offer to redo it, get it there the next day or offer a credit.
 You need to be absolutely sure that the wedding vendors you select are trustworthy, credible and dependable.

-If you're right at the start of your wedding planning, or have got a couple of things sorted then it's perfect timing – grab them now so you can record all your thoughts, appointments and information in as you plan.
-It’s the little details that you jot down with little thought that contribute to your memories of the planning process in the future.
+If you're right at the start of your wedding planning, or have got a couple of things sorted, then it's perfect timing for you to get the most use out the wedding planning tools that Southern Bride has available.
+Grab one, a combo, or all of them now so you can get your money's worth, as you record all your thoughts, appointments and information as you plan.